nramya/AppleTree/README.md

  `docker build .`
 - Run your container from your project folder using `docker-compose up`
+- The application is running on port 5000.
+On your browser address bar, type http://localhost:5000/ to access the web application.

 ## Usage
 - User can register an account and login to access the application.